bspeice/speice.io/_posts/2018-09-15-isomorphic-apps.md

 that the [language specification](https://ecma-international.org/publications/standards/Ecma-402.htm) dramatically outpaces anyone's [actual implementation](https://kangax.github.io/compat-table/es2016plus/).
-The answer to this conundrum is of course to recompile code from newer versions of the language to older versions *of the same language* before running.
+The answer to this conundrum is of course to recompile code from newer versions of the language to older versions _of the same language_ before running.
 At least [Babel] is a nice tongue-in-cheek reference.

-Yet for as much hate as [Electron] receives, it does a stunningly good job at solving a really hard problem: *how the hell do I put a button on the screen and react when the user clicks it*?
+Yet for as much hate as [Electron] receives, it does a stunningly good job at solving a really hard problem: _how the hell do I put a button on the screen and react when the user clicks it_?
 GUI programming is hard, straight up.
 But if browsers are already able to run everywhere, why don't we take advantage of someone else solving the hard problems for us?
 I don't like that I have to use Javascript for it, but I really don't feel inclined to whip out good ol' [wxWidgets].

-Now there are other native solutions ([libui-rs], [conrod], [oh hey wxWdidgets again!][wxRust]), but those also have their own issues with distribution, styling, etc. With Electron, I can `yarn create electron-app my-app` and just get going, knowing that packaging/upgrades/etc. are built in.
+Now there are other native solutions ([libui-rs], [conrod], [oh hey wxWdidgets again!][wxrust]), but those also have their own issues with distribution, styling, etc. With Electron, I can `yarn create electron-app my-app` and just get going, knowing that packaging/upgrades/etc. are built in.

-My question is: given recent innovations with WASM, *are we Electron yet*?
+My question is: given recent innovations with WASM, _are we Electron yet_?

 No, not really.